BauerFike/dynamicSelect/README.md

 	$("#theSelect").dynamicSelect("updateOptions","all",{"disabled":0} , false );

 ###remove
-Remove one or more new options to the select.
-The select gets re-rendered immediately with the desired order unless render is set to false (true by default).
+Remove one or more options from the cache.
+The html select gets re-rendered immediately without the desired options unless the "render" property is set to false (true by default).

 	$("#theSelect").dynamicSelect("remove", selector, [ render ]);